Playworks and Schools Team Up to Impact Four Times as Many Children

 TeamUp, the latest program from Playworks, has enabled us to quadruple the number of schools we can empower.

 Last year, Playworks debuted a new service, TeamUp, a fusion of our flagship one-coach-per-school program and our training services which provide adults with useful techniques to maintain healthy playtime.
 TeamUp provides a single site coordinator to four partner schoolsfour times as many schools than our flagship program.
-The site coordinator spends a week each month at each school leading, supporting, and empowering the recess teamincluding a lead recess coachto create a safe, inclusive playground for all students.
+The site coordinator spends a week each month at each school leading, supporting, and empowering the recess teamincluding a lead recess coachto create a safe, inviting playground for all students.

 TeamUp proved a success.
 Not only was Playworks able to serve 23 schools across the country through the new model, but 93 percent of the school staff at TeamUp schools reporting wanting Playworks to return.